 - Quality Content: Content is still the king of the SEO world.
-Always make sure you create authoritative, factual, high-quality content that provides your site visitors with the type of information they’re looking for.
+Always ensure you create authoritative, factual, high-quality content that provides your site visitors with the type of information they’re looking for.

 - Optimize Meta Titles and Descriptions: Always make sure you set relevant and custom meta titles and descriptions for every page and post on your website.
-Remember, these are the first things your customers will see whenever they search for your business online.
+Remember, these are the first things your customers will see when searching for your business online.
 That’s right.
 First impressions still matter on the internet.

 - Page Load Speed: People have concise attention spans these days.
-So, naturally, the faster any given page on your site loads, the less likely you are to lose a potential customer!
+So, naturally, the faster any page on your site loads, the less likely you will lose a potential customer!

 If you have issues getting your standard SEO in tow, our team of SEO experts is always standing by to give you a helping hand.

 In the past, SEO professionals typically focused on short-tail keywords like “California plumber” or “nearby plumbers.”
 We concentrate on short-tail keywords because people do text-based searches on search engines.
 People often use short-tail keywords to save time and effort when searching (it takes longer to type more words).
 However, long-tail keywords take over the voice search marketplace since people often speak faster than they type.